Defending the Arctic Refuge

 Bernadette Dimientieff

-“The Sacred Place Where Life Begins,” our 22-minute film, has been featured in over 50 film festivals around the globe and won numerous awards including “Best Short Documentary”, “Best Conservation Film” and “Best Cinematography.
-An edit we made for the Sierra Club and Gwich’in Steering Committee has over half a million views.
+Our 22-minute film, “The Sacred Place Where Life Begins,” has screened at over 50 film festivals worldwide and received multiple awards, including Best Short Documentary, Best Conservation Film, and Best Cinematography.
+An edit we created for the Sierra Club and Gwich’in Steering Committee has garnered over half a million views online.